Paula Tsui: Career

 After winning a contest in 1966, she soon began performing.
 She moved from lounges to nightclubs and then to being a support act for others.
 Tsui could perform more than 400 songs, and while she did not set out to, she eventually memorised them all.
 That's why a lot of people think she has personal high standards, but she does not think like that.
 She considered doing her best was a basic requirement.
 She rejected the 'famous' label to avoid putting too much pressure on herself.
 A record executive was in the audience during one of her nightclub performances and offered her a lucrative contract.
 After signing the contract, Tsui was not allowed to perform in nightclubs again.

-Tsui is popularly known for her jaw-dropping gowns on stage.
+Tsui is popularly known for her gowns on stage.
 As a result, she is very conscientious in choosing what she wears on stage.
-If she does not approve of her outfit, she will not show it to anyone.
 She values the stage effect of her big dresses and will practise moving in them until she feels comfortable with the excess weight.
 Paradoxically, though she cares about the clothes, she also wants the audiences to focus on her music performance.
 Even though her stage clothes are all close-fitting, Tsui is not a picky eater; she loves food, and when she faces pressure, she eats chocolates and sweets to release stress.

 In recent years, Tsui has reduced her television appearances and other public events.
 Many have assumed she has retired, but she maintains that she will never retire.
 In 2016, she had another concert, which completely ditched her elegant and extravagant gowns and costumes.